abahmanem/near-node-setup-shardnet/tutorial/deploy-node.md

   Enter it here (if not redirected automatically):

   ```
-  Copy the url and paste it to you browser
-  Grant Access to Near CLI
+  Copy the url and paste it to you browser and  Grant Access to Near CLI

   ![node_02](../assets/node/node_02.png "node_02")

   ![node_03](../assets/node/node_03.png "node_03")

   After granting access you will see this page:

   ![node_04](../assets/node/node_04.png "node_04")